FluxpointDev/fluxpoint-js/README.md

 # fluxpoint-js

-Fluxpoint-JS is the offical Fluxpoint api library built for the fluxpoint api! https://fluxpoint.dev
+Fluxpoint-JS is the offical Fluxpoint Javascript api library built for the fluxpoint api! https://fluxpoint.dev

 ## Docs